Created on August 5, 2017. Last updated on February 15th, 2020 at 04:19 pm

-Perhaps you’re raising child or adolescent with behavioral, emotional, or learning problems but you’re embarrassed, even ashamed, at the prospect of asking for help.
+Perhaps you’re a raising child or adolescent with behavioral, emotional, or learning problems but you’re embarrassed, even ashamed, at the prospect of asking for help.
 After all, isn’t it your fault for having raised such a kid?
-That’s what most professionals believed to be the case for much of the last century—that parents directly caused their offspring’s mental disorders..
+Unfortunately, that’s what most professionals believed to be the case for much of the last century—that parents directly caused their offspring’s mental disorders.

 Similarly, if you’re a professional working clinically or educationally with youth facing such issues, you may find yourself struggling to help families overcome their resistance to obtaining assessments or treatment plans or to convince school districts that such conditions are real.
 Or as a researcher in child and adolescent clinical psychology, perhaps you can’t figure out why “physical” illnesses like cancer receive more prestige and funding than do mental or developmental disorders.